 The benefits of mind-body exercises

 "We know there is research which shows that exercise can be considered as treatment for the management of depression.
 This applies to both aerobic and mixed exercises.
 There may also be benefit in training at higher intensity, if possible.
-Moderate and vigorous intensity exercises where shown to be more effective than light to moderate intensity exercises", says Dr Seranne Motilal, Discovery Wellness clinician.
+Moderate and vigorous intensity exercises where shown to be more effective than light to moderate intensity exercises", says Motilal.

 So, whatever you can do, is good for you.
 Just stick to your doctor's health guidelines if you have any existing conditions to consider.